maciejpfutzner/evolution2d/README.md

 ### Installation instructions

-Making sure that all the modules work together seems like the biggest nightmare in this projects.
+Making sure that all the modules work together seems like the biggest trouble in this projects.
 Here's how I've finally managed to get pygame and pybox2d running on my macOS.
 It's certainly not the only way to get it done, but it worked for me and hopefully will for you too.

 1. Make sure you have pip and your default python installation is associated with it.
 (In my case I had to remove the version installed by MacPorts, by removing it completely: `sudo port -fp uninstall installed`)